-Shaw Air Force Base career assistance advisor: Senior Master Sgt.
+Shaw Air Force Base career assistance advisors: Senior Master Sgt.
 Steven D. Wisecarver and Master Sgt.
 Carlos M. Sullivan

 The career assistance advisor position was created in an effort to increase retention rates.
 CAAs provide supervisors with the necessary tools to conduct career counseling with their first and second-term enlisted members.
 We are a resource for the commander, first sergeant, and most importantly, immediate supervisors.